realworldocaml/book/book/data-serialization/README.md

 Modules and module interfaces are an important part of how OCaml code is structured and designed.
-One of the key reasons we use module interfaces is to make it possible to enforce invariants; by restricting how values of a given type can be created and transformed, interfaces let you enforce various rules, including ensuring that your data is well-formed.  [s-expressions/preserving invariants in]{.idx}
+One of the key reasons we use module interfaces is to make it possible to enforce invariants.
+In particular, by restricting how values of a given type can be created and transformed, interfaces let you enforce various rules, including ensuring that your data is well-formed.  [s-expressions/preserving invariants in]{.idx}

 When you add s-expression converters (or really any serializer) to an API, you're adding an alternate path for creating values, and if you're not careful, that alternate path can violate the carefully maintained invariants of your code.

-In the following, we'll show how this problem can crop up.
+In the following, we'll show how this problem can crop up, and how to resolve it.
 Let's consider a module `Int_interval` for representing closed integer intervals, similar to the one described in [Functors](functors.html#functors){data-type=xref}.

 Here's the signature.